Navy Grenadine Tie

 Construction

 Our grenadines are tipped.
 The silk tail is folded back at the end and a wool backing is sewn into the tip, giving it weight and a finished face.
-Many tie makers leave grenadines untipped, with the silk simply rolled at the end.
-That keeps the tip lighter but leaves it gauzy and slightly see-through.
+Some tie makers leave grenadines untipped, with the silk simply rolled at the end, which keeps the tip lighter.
 We chose tipped because it looks finished, both worn and laid flat, and because a substantial tip helps the four-in-hand knot sit cleanly.

 Part of the Aklasu Grenadine Collection.
 The navy grenadine is also the first tie in Set for Life, our three-tie foundation.